Skip to main content

 Researching disability friendly employers

-Organisations offering support into placements and jobs
+Organisations supporting students in placements and jobs

-There are specialist recruiters who specifically help disabled students:
+Specialist recruiters who help disabled students:

 Autistic students